5 Steps to Shift from Reactive to Proactive Quality Management

 The final shift makes quality part of how the team works—not just something checked at the end.
 Atty Chakraborty saw this happen through the CAPA process.

-It shifted from fixing errors to making the product better.
+It switched from fixing errors to making the product better.
 She described guiding engineers to “think about uncharted territory, which they’ve not thought about before.”

 This turned CAPAs into a chance to build stronger systems.
 Instead of focusing solely on containment and correction, the investigation spurred preventive thinking.